-- Designing jobs which flex wherever possible: - Where people work (working from home; across different offices; mobile working);
+- Designing jobs which flex wherever possible: - Where people work (working from home; across different offices; mobile working); - When people work (flexible start or finish times;

-- When people work (flexible start or finish times; annualised flexibility; compressed hours; project-based work; shift work); and - How much people work (part-time; job sharing or job splitting; unpaid leave). - Having a flexible working policy to: - Encourage flexible working where appropriate and reasonable; - Give every individual the opportunity regardless of circumstances to request and be considered for flexible working arrangements and for a decision to be reached and communicated to an employee within 28 days of a flexible working request being made - Consider requests for flexible working from day one of employment. - Regular review of flexible working arrangements. - Advertising all jobs with clarity on the possibility of job flexibility from the outset.
+- annualised flexibility; compressed hours; project-based work; shift work); and - How much people work (part-time; job sharing or job splitting; unpaid leave). - Where people work from home, reviews of working conditions, including the need for reasonable adjustments, should be carried out. - Having a flexible working policy to: - Encourage flexible working where appropriate and reasonable; - Give every individual the opportunity regardless of circumstances to request and be considered for flexible working arrangements and for a decision to be reached and communicated to an employee within 28 days of a flexible working request being made\ - Consider requests for flexible working from day one of employment. - Regular review of flexible working arrangements. - Advertising all jobs with clarity on the possibility of job flexibility from the outset.